Chapter Text

 Now, months later, he was only aware of one thing: He didn’t know what the fuck he was doing!

 A few snickers managed to catch his attention over the music already pouring into his ears and Angel looked up, grateful for the distraction from his own rapidly downward spiraling thoughts.
-Two college girls were sitting across the table and one computer away from him, their heads together as they whisper-talked loud enough that even he could hear them over the throbbing bass in his ears.
-They had been doing that ever since he had first arrived in the library that morning, giggling over whatever it was they were doing on the computer.
-He mostly tuned them out at first, barely registering whenever the worker at the desk asked them to be quiet.
-He had even gotten up and whispered at them to be more courteous to the rest of the visitors.
-They always agreed to keep it down but seemed to forget the moment the worker had walked away.
+The two college girls across the table from him, their heads together as they whisper-talked loud enough that even he could hear them over the throbbing bass in his ears.
+They had been doing that ever since he had first arrived in the library that morning, giggling over whatever it was they were looking at on the computer.
+Angel mostly tuned them out at first, barely registering whenever the volunteer at the Information desk asked them to be quiet.
+They even got up and whispered to the girls to be more courteous to the rest of the visitors and they agreed to keep it down but seemed to forget it the moment the volunteer had walked away.

 Angel picked up his phone, clicking the side button to turn the music down, realizing just how loud they were actually being now without the volume competition.
 A smirk started to spread across his lips.
 Oh, they were just asking for it now.

 “How many times do we have to tell you to SHUT THE FUCK UP?!”
 A voice shouted from across the room, shattering the silence with all the subtlety of a wrecking ball.
-The girls practically jolted out of their seats at the volume of the librarian’s voice accompanied by the slamming of his hand down upon his desk.
-The worker beside him shrank down in their chair, trying to make themselves as small as possible.
-To be fair to the worker, he had tried to warn them.
+The girls practically choking on their giggles at the volume of the librarian’s voice accompanied by the slamming of that brick of the book down upon the top of the counter.
+The volunteer beside him hunched their shoulders, trying to make themselves as small as possible.
+To be fair, that volunteer had tried to warn them.

 “This is a library!
 Not a fucking lounge!” he shouted, pointing a finger at them.
-“Keep your mouths shut and show some damn respect!”
+“Keep your mouths shut and show some respect for the people around you!”

 Not every day he visited had been so eventful though.
 Most of the time things were quiet.
 It was a sign that this guy’s tactics on keeping the peace actually worked rather than limiting his arsenal to the disapproving glares that librarians were known for.
 Angel had been coming around long enough to notice that the severity of his reactions to any disturbance sometimes depended on the librarian’s appearance.
-On good days he was put together in a suit, sometimes even a bowtie or a sweater over a crisp dress shirt, pretty vintage in style but man did he make it work.
+On good days, he was put together in a simple but tidy suit or a sweater over a crisp dress shirt, pretty vintage in style but man did he make it work.
 In his lifetime Angel never would have thought of a sweater vest as “sexy”.
-Not until he saw the librarian wearing one, the charcoal grey wool hugging his lean form like a fucking dream!
+Not until he saw the librarian wearing one, the charcoal gray wool hugging his lean form like a fucking dream!
 It got worse in the best way when the man had unbuttoned his sleeves and rolled them up just past his elbows to haul stacks of books onto a cart.
-God, Angel had swooned like it was the Victorian era on that day!
+Right in front of everyone.
+Angel had swooned like it was the Victorian era on that day!

 Hangover days were the “don’t fuck with me” days and maybe it was just his opinion, but they seemed pretty frequent.